meilisearch/documentation/guides/advanced_guides/search_parameters.md

 ## Attributes to crop

-Attributes whose values have to be cropped.
+Attributes whose values will be cropped if they contain a matched query word.

 `attributesToCrop=<Attribute>,<Attribute>,...`